Skip to main content

 Mobile phone

 Most phones now have ‘mobile wallets’ – these let you store your card information in them so you can use the phone to pay, meaning you don’t need your physical card with you when you buy something.
-You can use your Starling debit card with Apple Pay, Android Pay, Samsung Pay, FitBit Pay and Garmin Pay.
+You can use your Starling debit card with Apple Pay, Android Pay, Samsung Pay and Garmin Pay.
 We’ve also launched our app in the Huawei gallery.

 Spending money in games